saucyq/hurricane-tracker/README.md

 - DB - non-tropical Disturbance not have a closed circulation NW34/SE34 : Wind speeds of each quadrant at 34 knots (> 50 mph).

-- **Global Temperature Data:** NASA's Goddard Institute for Space Studies (GISS) (https://data.giss.nasa.gov/gistemp/)
+- **Global Temperature Data:** Kaggle dataset (**https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data**)
-  - This dataset provides reliable global temperature anomalies, suitable for demonstrating the long-term warming trend.
+  - This dataset provides reliable global temperature, suitable for demonstrating the long-term warming trend.

 ## Interactivity